oqolarte/oblong/content/project/alwayscarry.md

 ### Payment Gateway?

-It's only natural for an e-commerce site to have a payment method coded in it.
+Today, it's expected for an e-commerce site to have a payment method coded in it.
-However, right now, it has no integrated payment gateways like PayPal, Stripe, or others, in the site.
+However, right now, ours has no integrated payment gateways like PayPal, Stripe, or others, in the site.

 Payment will be made in "less convenient" ways, by employing other known services like GCash, PayMaya, and the traditional Bank Transfer.
 In my opinion, these methods, particularly the first two, will reach more people since neither need debit nor credit card to make transactions, only a phone that's connected to a GCash account.

 Google Forms is also used for the customers to fill up when placing their orders.

-For now, this will have to do.
+We noticed, though, that this is underutilized.
+People prefer to directly message the shop via FB messenger or IG chat.

 ### Hosting: GitHub + Netlify

-The source files are on [our GitHub](https://github.com/arawseekers).
-The HTML files are then deployed to [Netlify](https://netlify.com), another hosting platform.
+The source files are on [our GitHub](https://github.com/arawseekers) (pull requests welcome!).
+The HTML files are then deployed to and statically hosted at [Netlify](https://netlify.com), another hosting platform.

 I make the changes locally, in a laptop.
 These changes are then committed and pushed to the GitHub repository.